erikrose/mediawiki-parser/README.rst

 Earley parser (eg. Spark, NLTK)
 -------------------------------
 * (.)
-O(n³) in the general case, O(n²) for unambiguous grammars
+O(n³) in the general case, O(n²) for unambiguous grammars and linear time for almost all LR(k) grammars
-* (?)
+* (.)
 Meant for context-free grammars, but may also work in context-free subsections of context-sensitive grammars according to this publication: http://danielmattosroberts.com/earley/context-sensitive-earley.pdf

 GLR parser (eg. Pyggy)
 ----------------------